edinburgh-university-OOSA/final-assessment-fportalesor/README.md

 # OOSA Assignment 2025 (Exam No. B273049)
-This repository contains Python tools for processing and analyzing elevation data from NASA's Land, Vegetation, and Ice Sensor (LVIS), specifically focusing on Level 1B datasets from 2009 and 2015 over Pine Island Glacier in Antarctica.
+This repository contains Python tools for processing and analysing elevation data from NASA's Land, Vegetation, and Ice Sensor (LVIS), specifically focusing on Level 1B datasets from 2009 and 2015 over Pine Island Glacier in Antarctica.

 The toolkit enables reading raw LVIS waveform data, processing it into raster digital elevation models (DEMs), and generating derived graphical products.